 How to Use the Instant Pot Duo (For Beginners)

-Hello there!
-I’m Carrie and you might know me as the author of the best-selling Healthy Meal Prep Instant Pot Cookbook!
 But, I didn’t always know how to use a pressure cooker and it took me several tries before I felt comfortable using one.

 Fast forward to today, and I rely on my Instant Pot on a daily basis.
 In fact, I recently invested in second Instant Pot Duo so I can cook two things at once.
-I thought this was the perfect opportunity to update this guide for how to use the Instant Pot Duo.
+I find them to be invaluable for cooking foods in less time and more efficiently with easy clean-up.

 What You Need to Know

-The Instant Pot is an electric pressure cooker.
-It’s different than the old stovetop models that our mothers and grandmothers had.
+It’s different than the old stovetop pressure cooker models that our mothers and grandmothers had.
 Those were scary because they made a lot of noise and there were stories flying around about them exploding!

-That enormous amount of steam under pressure is how food gets cooked so quickly, without any loss of quality.
-So, the point is that you always need to use about one cup of liquid (water or broth or juice) no matter what you’re cooking.
-Sometimes, you’ll use a little less or a lot more, but one cup is about the minimum amount of liquid.
+- So, the point is that as a general rule you always need to use about one cup of liquid (water or broth or juice) no matter what you’re cooking.
+Sometimes, you’ll use a little less or a lot more, but one cup of liquid is almost always the minimum amount of liquid (there are a few exceptions to this rule).

-The Instant Pot is a modern, electric version of a pressure cooker that is safe, easy to use, and one of the best ways to get healthy food on the table fast.
 That said, it can be intimidating getting used to a whole new way of cooking.
 I hope this post offers some guidance and assurance that it’s not that hard to get started.

-1. Unpack the Box
+1. Unpack the box

-To get started using your Instant Pot, you first need to unpack the box.
 I know that’s kind of obvious, but I’ve met more than a handful of people who tell me that they’ve purchased an Instant Pot, but that it’s still sitting in the box in the garage.

 Now is the time to unpack the box!
 I promise I will help you figure out what is what on your Instant Pot Duo.

-2. Identify the Pieces
+2. Identify the pieces

 Once you’ve opened the box with your new Instant Pot, then it’s time to get familiar with what is included.